shadirvan/brain-fuck/Practical-Bug-Bounty/03-Authentication-and-Authorization-Attacks.md

 - add it to intruder
 - add a position
 - load a payload configuration (word list)
-- attack , the request with different length compared to the failed attempts likely be the password.
+- Start the Attack.
+Check The length of responses.
+The odd one might be the right word or password.
 #### FFUF
 - Copy the request to file by right clicking and selecting the option.
 - edit the request file and replace the password to `FUZZ` and save it.